Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_the_PKICER_command.md

 ---
 title: "Using  the PKICER command"
 linkTitle: "Using PKICER"
 weight: 230
----Use the PKICER command to:
+--- Use the PKICER command to:

 - Import,
     delete or update a root or intermediate certificate authority in the local